lsst-sitcom/spot_motion_monitor/docs/usage.rst

   :align: center
   :alt: Vimba Camera Configuration Dialog

 This dialog is used for configuring the Vimba class of cameras.
+The *Model Name* widget can be used to set the make ans model of the camera.
+The *Full Frame Exposure Time* widget sets the length of exposure before capturing a CCD frame in full frame mode.
 The *ROI Size* sets the size in pixels of the region around the centroid when in ROI mode.
 The *ROI Flux Minimum* sets the lowest acceptable flux for an ROI frame when the flux is summed over the ROI region.
-The *ROI Exposure Time* widget sets the length of exposure before capturing a CCD frame.
+The *ROI Exposure Time* widget sets the length of exposure before capturing a CCD frame in ROI mode.

 .. _PlotConfig: